lncprkns/portfolio/README.md

 [Freeport Disc Golf Club website](https://fdgc.netlify.app/) - A website I created for the Freeport Disc Golf Club.

 [Dashboard for my spouse](https://hellotomylove.netlify.app/) - A personal dashboard I created for my spouse.
+This was created with the idea that it would only be viewed on a phone.

 ## 🛠 Skills